simonvomeyser/vue-tests-laravel-setup/readme.md

 The necessary config files will be created with one line of code, as well as an example `Counter` component with it's corresponding test.

-I've written quite an [extensive blogpost](https://simple-web.dev/vue-testing-in-laravel) about the setup, if you want to do the setup yourself.
+I've written quite an [extensive blogpost](https://simple-web.dev/vue-testing-in-laravel) about the setup, if you want to do everything yourself.

 ## What's to do